danabo/blog/content/posts/How this blog works.md

 tags:
 - personal
 - blogging
-title: How This Blog Works
+title: How this blog works
 ---

 This blog is a window into my second brain.
 That is where I store all of my personal notes, ranging from journal entries to productive materials like study notes and math problems.
 I can mark any of these items for publication on my blog, and I have a script take care of the rest.